If you’re injured by a negligent driver in a Horry County car accident, you should do the following three things, in this order:

 Many accident victims make the mistake of talking to insurance adjusters or giving recorded statements, either of which can hurt their claims.
 If you hire an attorney as soon as possible, you can refer the insurance company’s representatives to your lawyer until the claim is settled.

-Your lawyer will know how to retain expert medical witnesses to testify about your injuries, recovery time, prognosis, and possible disabilities.
-An accident reconstruction expert is someone else your attorney can call in to reconstruct your accident and show that the other driver was at fault.
+Your lawyer will know how to retain medical witnesses to testify about your injuries, recovery time, prognosis, and possible disabilities.
+An accident reconstruction professional is someone else your attorney can call in to reconstruct your accident and show that the other driver was at fault.

 To stay within deadlines.